 - 2.1.
-That Cabinet notes the CTRS position relating to this and previous financial years. - 2.2.
-That Cabinet notes that a full review of the CTRS has commenced and been postponed due to the consequences on the Scheme of the COVID-19 pandemic. - 2.3 That Cabinet delegates whether it wishes to continue with the amount to be distributed to Parish, Town & Community Councils and if so whether this should be maintained at £38,885 to the Service Director Customers and the Service Director Resources in consultation with the Executive Member for Finance & IT, taking into account the financial settlement for 2021/2022 - 2.4 That no changes to the CTRS be made for 2021/2022
+That Council notes the CTRS position relating to this and previous financial years. - 2.2.
+That Council notes that a full review of the CTRS has commenced and been postponed due to the consequences on the Scheme of the COVID-19 pandemic. - 2.3.
+That Council confirm that the amounts continue to be distributed to Parish, Town & Community Councils in 2021/22. - 2.4 That no changes to the CTRS be made for 2021/2022.